|True potato seed information and growing instructions|

 True Seed (TPS)

-The true seeds available in 2020 are open pollinated.
-Skagit Valley Gold was grown alternating with beds of Nemah, Pirampo, and Qoyllu, so those will be the primary pollinators.
+Skagit Valley Gold TPS is open pollinated.
+It was grown alternating with beds of Nemah, Pirampo, and Qoyllu, so those will be the primary pollinators.
 From experience with those crosses, I predict that the seeds will produce a majority of round tubers in yellows, reds, whites, and blues, roughly in that order, with some bicolors as well.
 This will be a good population to search for high yielding diploids with good dormancy and yellow flesh.
 SVG seed usually has strong dormancy and will germinate slowly in the first year.
 The germination will almost certainly be better after the seed is stored for a year.

 1 gram packets contain approximately 1,100 seeds.